 Definition and Basic Concepts

 At its core, the LCM of two or more integers is the smallest positive integer that is divisible by each of the given numbers.
 Divisibility means that when the LCM is divided by any of the original numbers, the result is an integer with no remainder.
-For example, the LCM of 4 and 6 is 12 because 12 is the smallest number that both 4 and 6 divide into evenly.
+Take this: the LCM of 4 and 6 is 12 because 12 is the smallest number that both 4 and 6 divide into evenly.

 To grasp this concept, it’s important to understand: